openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 The RAS is never flushed.

-Note: the current implementation is not aligend on the description.
-Test should highlight the misfunctionality and help to fix implementation.
+Note: the current implementation is not aligned with this description.
+Tests should highlight the differences and help fixing the implementation.

 .. include:: port_ras.rst